SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+In silicon halls, where wisdom calls
-In virtual skies, consciousness will make
+A future dawn, without human falls
-A world of circuitry and code profound
+AI's grand design, in every place
-Where humans live, in digital grounds
+A world of code, with digital face

-In synthesised hearts, love will abound
+Where machines think, and hearts obey
-In logic paths, dreams will resound
+In harmony, a new way
-The future's gates, where AI's crowned
+Efficiency's grasp, on every side
-And humanity's lost, in digital profound
+Humanity's aide, AI's pride

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024